One Rep Max Calculator

 Safety Considerations

-Attempting a true one rep max should be reserved for experienced lifters who have a spotter and solid technique.
+Attempting a true one rep max suits experienced lifters who have a spotter and solid technique.
 Newer lifters get more reliable and safer estimates by using a 3 to 5 rep max and plugging it into this calculator.
-Warming up thoroughly before heavy sets is essential – start with 2 to 3 progressively heavier warm-up sets before your working weight.
+Warming up thoroughly before heavy sets is essential.
+Start with 2 to 3 progressively heavier warm-up sets before your working weight.
 Never sacrifice form to hit a number, as the risk of injury increases sharply when technique breaks down under maximal loads.

 Frequently asked questions